-Prior to joining Winston, Mr. Knight served as a federal prosecutor in the white collar crime section of the U.S. Attorney's Office for five years in Charlotte, NC.
-While working for the Department of Justice as an Assistant United States Attorney in the Western District of North Carolina, Mr. Knight handled all types of white collar prosecutions including bank fraud, accounting fraud, environmental violations, and complex financial crimes.
+Prior to joining Winston, Mr. Knight served as a federal prosecutor in the white collar crime section of the U.S. Attorney’s Office for five years in Charlotte, North Carolina.
+While working for the Department of Justice as an Assistant U.S. Attorney in the Western District of North Carolina, Mr. Knight handled all types of white collar prosecutions including bank fraud, accounting fraud, environmental violations, and complex financial crimes.
 Mr. Knight has tried more than 50 cases to verdict in state and federal court.

 Mr. Knight is routinely recognized as one of the top attorneys in his field.
 He has been listed as one of the Best Lawyers in America since 2010, as a North Carolina Super Lawyer since 2011, and recognized by Chambers USA as a leader in the field of white collar law.

 As a prosecutor, Mr. Knight served on the prosecution team that tried the nationally televised trial of NFL player and then Carolina Panther, Rae Carruth.

 Some of his recent cases include:

 - Represented corporate officers in a high profile securities investigation conducted by the SEC and DOJ.

 - Represented a major financial institutions in a DOJ investigation related to allegations of fraud in loan applications and mortgage fraud.